denisyukphp/tmpfile-manager/docs/index.md

 ## Removing temp files

-By default, created temp files will purge automatically after PHP is finished, but you can remove temp files manually with `remove(\TmpFile\TmpFileInterface $tmpFile): void` method:
+By default, created temp files will purge automatically after PHP is finished, but you can remove temp files manually with `TmpFileManager\TmpFileManagerInterface::remove(TmpFile\TmpFileInterface $tmpFile): void` method:

 ```php
 $tmpFileManager->remove($tmpFile);
 ```

-If you need to forcefully purge all temp files, you can use the `purge(): void` method:
+If you need to forcefully purge all temp files, you can use the `TmpFileManager\TmpFileManagerInterface::purge(): void` method:

 ```php
 $tmpFileManager->purge();